wiedehopf/tar1090/README.md

 ```
 --write-json-globe-index --write-globe-history /var/globe_history --heatmap 30
 ```
-/var/globe_history needs to be a direcotry writeable by the user readsb.
+/var/globe_history needs to be a directory writeable by the user readsb.
 `sudo mkdir /var/globe_history` and `sudo chown readsb /var/globe_history` are useful for that.

 You will also need to point tar1090 to /run/readsb in case you are using another dump1090/readsb.